-Performance Based Ratemaking (PBR): regulated rates based on performances objectives, not actual costs

-Power Broker: An entity authorized by FERC to engage in market-based wholesale electricity transactions.
+Performance Based Ratemaking (PBR): an approach for establishing regulated retail rates or revenue targets based on utility performances objectives adjusted for productivity factors, rather than the more traditional cost of service approach.
+PBR approaches were suggested by the IOUs as a way to streamline the lengthy regulatory process and to provide more incentives for productivity enhancements.
+PBRs do not completely substitute for cost of service ratemaking via “general rate cases”, but they do allow more time between the complex regulatory proceedings and provide the utility management greater flexibility and managerial discretion.

-Power Exchange (PX): an independent agency responsible for conducting an auction for the generators seeking to sell energy and for loads, which are not otherwise being served by bilateral contracts.
-The Power Exchange will be responsible for scheduling generation in its scheduling (e.g., day-ahead, hour-ahead) markets, for determining hourly market clearing prices for its market, and for settlement and billing for suppliers and UDCs using its market
+California Power Exchange (CalPX): a non-profit corporation responsible for conducting a competitive power auction for “spot” and “forward” supplies.
+The California Power Exchange will be responsible for scheduling generation in its scheduling (e.g., day-ahead, hour-ahead) markets, for determining hourly market clearing prices for its market, and for settlement and billing for suppliers and UDCs using its market

-Qualified Facilities (QFs): an individual (or corporation) who owns and/or operates a generation facility, but is not primarily engaged in the generation or sale of electric power.
-QFs are either renewable power production or cogeneration facilities that qualify under Section 201 of PURPA
+Qualified Facilities (QFs): cogeneration and small power production facilities, such as renewable resources, operated consistent with Federal Law (the Public Utility Regulatory Policies Act of 1978 or “PURPA”).
+QFs were some of the first non-utility generation assets constructed and operated by private capital.
+QFs typically provide energy and capacity to IOUs under long-term contracts approved by the CPUC.
+Most new generation capacity constructed in California in the decade prior to industry restructuring has come from QFs.

-Real-Time Market: The competitive generation market controlled and coordinated by the ISO for arranging real-time imbalance power
+Real-Time Market: The competitive market operated by the CAISO for the purposes of securing last-minute (realtime) imbalance power necessary when load serving entities fail to schedule adequate supplies.

 Regional Transmission Organization (RTO): a regional transmission organization established to operate the high-voltage interstate transmission system in a reliable, non-discriminatory manner, and to coordinate with other critical entities, such as participating utilities and generators, neighboring RTO’s and power exchanges.

 Reliability: the degree of performance of the elements of the bulk electric system that results in electricity being delivered to customers within accepted standards and in the amount desired.
-May be measured by the frequency, duration, and magnitude of adverse effects on the electric supply.
+May be measured by the frequency, duration, and magnitude of adverse events (“contingencies”) on the electric system..

-Scheduling Coordinator: an entity authorized to submit to the ISO a balanced generation or demand schedule on behalf of one or more generators, and one or more end-users customers
+Scheduling Coordinator: an entity authorized to interact with the CAISO through the submission of balanced schedules and related energy or Ancillary Service bids on behalf generators and loads.

-Spot Market: refer to Real-Time Market
+Spot Market: a generic term referring to markets near the time of delivery.
+See also, Real-Time Market

-Unbundle: Separating a utilities generation, transmission and distribution assets in terms of cost of accounting treatment into separate business units.

-Unbundled Services: Separating and itemizing the costs of generation, transmission and distribution of a customer’s bill.

-Utility Distribution Company (UDC): a distribution wires business and a regulated retailer who serves end-use customers
+Unbundle: The process of separating an integrated utility’s generation, transmission and distribution functions into their individual elements for ratemaking purposes.
+Unbundling is a necessary step when transforming a monopoly market structuring into a competitive structure.

+Unbundled Services: The separation and identification of individual rate components on a customer’s bill to correspond with the various individual service functions such as generation (or commodity), transmission, distribution, public purpose programs and stranded cost recovery.
+By providing unbundled rates for unbundled services, regulators provide customers with some of the information needed when exercising customer choice among service options.

+Utility Distribution Company (UDC): a regulated public utility with distribution (wires) assets needed to deliver power to retail customers.
+UDCs own, control and operate the lower voltage distribution systems which are local in nature.